 Many different drugs have been presented and discussed in this article.
 Their prescription by a veterinarian for a given patient depends on many factors beside the type of cancer diagnosed.
 Not the least of these are the personality of the animal being treated and the work schedule and transportation problems of the owner.
-Financial considerations are also important, although many protocols are surprisingly affordable for a cat, especially in comparison to the expense of treating a large breed dog.
+Financial considerations are also important, although many protocols are surprisingly affordable for a small, cat-sized dog, especially in comparison to the expense of treating a large breed dog.
 Three of the oldest, most familiar, and least expensive drugs are prednisolone (a glucocorticoid), cyclophosphamide (an alkylating agent), and vincristine (a plant alkaloid).
-Newer drugs that are available in pill form are also seeing increasing usage in veterinary medicine, due to the convenience of home treatment; these include methotrexate and azathioprine (antimetabolites) and chlorambucil (an alkylating agent).
+Newer drugs that are available in pill form are also seeing increasing usage in veterinary medicine, due to the convenience of home treatment; these include methotrexate and azathioprine (antimetabolites) and the alkylating agents' cyclophosphamide, chlorambucil and lomustine (CEENU).
 In time, other drugs will be developed for man and become available to veterinarians and their clients, enabling the pet owner and the veterinarian together to make the best decision for an animal with cancer.
 In many cases, euthanasia will be chosen.
 But for many others, medication, with or without accompanying surgery, will extend a comfortable, quality life for many months, or even years, before euthanasia is necessary.
 Open discussion between the patient's owner and the patient's doctor will help make the best decision for the afflicted pet.